webdriverio/selenium-standalone/docs/API.md

 `opts.processKiller` set to falsy value, for preventing killing selenium server port.

+`opts.onlyDriver` can be any valid 'chrome' | 'firefox' | 'chromiumedge' it allow to start any driver directly without selenium server

 returns `Promise<ChildProcess>`

 ## Error: Port 4444 is already in use.